By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 994|Pages: 2|5 min read

 “Tragic heroes are failed pragmatists.
 Their ends are unrealistic and their means are impractical” - Adam Philipp.
 Tragic heroes are protagonists that are introduced as honorable people with heroic traits, but they have flaws or make errors that ultimately lead to their downfall.
-The tragic hero does not realize the error of their judgement until it is too late.
+The tragic hero does not realize the error of their judgment until it is too late.
 The tragic hero archetype is portrayed in William Shakespeare’s “Macbeth” and F. Scott Fitzgerald’s “The Great Gatsby”.
 “Macbeth” is a play that follows the downfall of a noble and loyal Thane who allows his deepest desire to control him.
 On the other hand, “The Great Gatsby” is a story about a wealthy man whose deepest desire consumes him and it inadvertently leads to his tragic demise.
 Upon thorough analysis, it is evident that Macbeth and Gatsby's fatal flaws lead to their corruption and ultimate downfall.

 To start off, Gatsby, alike to Macbeth, has a hamartia which brings about his unpleasant fortune.
 However, the tragic flaw of Gatsby is his fixation on a woman named Daisy.
-An example of Gatsby’s obsession with Daisy is evident when Nick Carraway says “There must have been moments, even that afternoon, when Daisy tumbled short of his dreams — not through her own fault, but because of the colossal vitality of his illusion.
+An example of Gatsby’s obsession with Daisy is evident when Nick Carraway says, “There must have been moments, even that afternoon, when Daisy tumbled short of his dreams — not through her own fault, but because of the colossal vitality of his illusion.
 It had gone beyond her, beyond everything” (Fitzgerald 95).
 Gatsby wants to be with Daisy, a woman he has not talked to or seen in five years.
-He genuinely believes there is a chance that someday Daisy and him will be together.
+He genuinely believes there is a chance that someday Daisy and he will be together.
 Gatsby’s blatant obsession regarding Daisy shows how disillusioned he has become with reality.
-Daisy is a married woman with a child yet Gatsby still pursues her.
-Gatsby’s obsession with the past has blinded him and it consumes his entire life.
+Daisy is a married woman with a child, yet Gatsby still pursues her.
+Gatsby’s obsession with the past has blinded him, and it consumes his entire life.
 Gatsby’s inability to distinguish between reality and disillusionment is what inadvertently leads to his unfortunate death.
 Furthermore, because of Gatsby’s desire for Daisy, Gatsby uses dishonest means in order to achieve his goals.
-Gatsby’s illegal activities are exposed when Tom Buchanan says 'He and this Wolfsheim bought up a lot of side-street drug-stores here and in Chicago and sold grain alcohol over the counter.
+Gatsby’s illegal activities are exposed when Tom Buchanan says, “He and this Wolfsheim bought up a lot of side-street drug-stores here and in Chicago and sold grain alcohol over the counter.
 That's one of his little stunts.
-I picked him for a bootlegger the first time I saw him, and I wasn't far wrong'.
+I picked him for a bootlegger the first time I saw him, and I wasn't far wrong.”
 Through this quote, it is quite apparent that Gatsby earned his fortune through dubious and unlawful means.
-Gatsby has a strong ambition for wealth and power in society so he resorts to immoral and criminal behavior.
-Gatsby is morally corrupted as he chases after a married woman and he becomes criminally corrupted as he engages in criminal activities.
+Gatsby has a strong ambition for wealth and power in society, so he resorts to immoral and criminal behavior.
+Gatsby is morally corrupted as he chases after a married woman, and he becomes criminally corrupted as he engages in criminal activities.
+Moreover, Gatsby's unwavering pursuit of his idealized dream causes him to overlook the inherent flaws in his ambition.
 Overall, both Macbeth and Gatsby share flaws that lead to their downfall.
-Macbeth’s hamartia is ambition and greed while Gatsby’s hamartia is his obsession for Daisy.
+Macbeth’s hamartia is ambition and greed, while Gatsby’s hamartia is his obsession for Daisy.
 They are both corrupted by their strong ambition as they pursue their immoral goals.
-Also, both Macbeth and Gatsby believe they are justified in their actions even though their actions are quite dishonest and sinful.
+Also, both Macbeth and Gatsby believe they are justified in their actions, even though their actions are quite dishonest and sinful.

-Ultimately, as proven by a thorough analysis of “Macbeth” and “The Great Gatsby”, it is evident that Macbeth and Gatsby are very alike when examining their moral weaknesses and corruption.
+Ultimately, as proven by a thorough analysis of “Macbeth” and “The Great Gatsby,” it is evident that Macbeth and Gatsby are very alike when examining their moral weaknesses and corruption.
 Both tragic heroes have fatal flaws that cause them a great amount of misfortune and lead to their deaths.
 These tragic heroes go to extreme lengths in order to achieve their goals and desires.
 Overall, it may be said that the tragic heroes prove how ambition can corrupt and demoralize even the most pious of individuals.

 Browse our vast selection of original essay samples, each expertly formatted and styled